Oxxo: International expansion

 Oxxo first expanded overseas into Colombia when it opened its first store there in 2009.

+The Oxxo brand first attempted to expand into the United States starting in 2014, with ambitions to open up to 900 stores over the next ten years.
+It resulted in two stores opening near the Mexico–United States border: in Eagle Pass, Texas as a “proof-of-concept” store, which has since closed, and Laredo, Texas, a location that opened in 2015 and was the sole remaining U.S. store still in operation until later U.S. expansion efforts.

 In February 2015, Oxxo opened its first convenience store in Lima, Peru.

 Oxxo acquired the Chilean convenience store chain Big John in mid-2016 and subsequently renamed all its stores to the Oxxo brand.

 In December 2020, the first Oxxo store in Brazil opened under FEMSA's joint venture with Brazilian energy company Raízen.

 On August 1, 2024, FEMSA announced plans to acquire 249 DK convenience stores in the U.S. states of Texas, New Mexico, and Arkansas from parent company Delek US Holdings, Inc. for $385 million.
 The acquisition was completed in October 2024.
 Initially, FEMSA had not revealed any immediate plans to rebrand the DK stores to Oxxo.
 However, the DK brand will remain for its fuel stations.
 In February 2025, the rebranding process began, starting in the Midland–Odessa area of West Texas with a store in Odessa on February 26.
-This is the second attempt of the Oxxo brand's expansion into the U.S. after a short-lived attempt that started in 2014, with ambitions to open up to 900 stores over the next ten years.
-It resulted in two stores opening near the Mexico–United States border: in Eagle Pass, Texas as a “proof-of-concept” store, which has since closed, and Laredo, Texas, a location that opened in 2015 and was the sole remaining U.S. store still in operation until the aforementioned rebranded store in Odessa opened.